 RSVP Card Guidelines: Response Wording

-The RSVP card is one of the most important parts of the whole invitation process.
+The RSVP card (also known as the Response card) is one of the most important parts of the whole invitation process.
 Obviously you need to know who'll be attending your big event!
 There are many ways you can word your RSVP cards, and some may be more detailed than others.
 Here is your guideline to creating your RSVP cards.

 Responses can be done a variety of formats and can range from a simple card to an elaborate piece of paper, but the key details you need to gather are: